Accounting

 Required Documents

-- Application form including 2 evaluation forms/letters of reference (with at least one being professional)
+- Application form including two evaluation forms/letters of reference (with at least one being professional)

 - Current resume/CV detailing work experience

-- Official transcripts from all colleges and universities attended (including dual enrollment and Community Colleges) sent directly by the Registrar or responsible head of the institution to the UAB Graduate School, LHL G03, 1720 2nd Ave.
+- Official transcripts from all colleges and universities attended (including dual enrollment and Community Colleges) sent directly by the Registrar to the UAB Graduate School, LHL G03, 1720 2nd Ave.
 S., Birmingham, AL 35294-0013.
 Transcripts may also be sent electronically to gradschool@uab.edu.

 - GMAT score* sent directly from the testing agency.
 Institution code: 1CB5S61 (If voluntarily submitting)